Sabbatarianism: Theological background

-In the Didache, the Twelve Apostles commanded believers to "Gather together each Sunday, break bread and give thanks, first confessing your sins, that your sacrifice may be pure."
+The Didache commands believers to "Gather together each Sunday, break bread and give thanks, first confessing your sins, that your sacrifice may be pure."

-Until the Council of Laodicea, "the Sabbath had been kept in many Christian Churches."
 It was upheld in the fourth century by the ancient Church of the East, as well as in the sixth century by the Celtic Churches.
 Gregory of Nyssa, a fourth century Church Father, implored the faithful to observe both the seventh-day Sabbath and the Lord's Day: "With what eyes do you regard the Lord's Day, you who have desecrated the Sabbath?
 Do you know that these two days are related, that if you wrong one of them, you will stumble against the other?"
 Nevertheless, Johann Lorenz von Mosheim stated that the practice of observing both the Hebrew Sabbath and the Lord's Day was principally observed in those congregations that were made up of Jewish converts to Christianity and gradually faded away; on the other hand, the observance of the Lord's Day was characteristic of all Christian assemblies.